PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 ```

 You would need to configure also completion plugin to make proper use of the
 snippets.
 For the demonstration purposes this is enough.

-To test, since we don't
-have completion set up, we can just open our `test.ts` and run `:UltisnipsEdit`.
+To test, since we don't have completion set up, we can just open our `test.ts`
-It should open the snippet file in the nix store (`<c-g>` to see the current
+and run `:UltisnipsEdit`.
+It should open the snippet file in the nix store
-file path).
-Originally, you could edit the file here, but, of course, files from
+(`<c-g>` to see the current file path).
+Originally, you could edit the file like
-nix store are read-only.
+that, but files in nix store are read-only, so you need to modify the snippet
+file you created in ultisnips directory.

 {{ end() }}

 ## Use your Neovim

-Alias for nix run or add to package.
-Packages needs nix update.
-As mentioned,
-this flake can be installed as package, or run as an application.
-I preffer to
+Create an alias for `nix run` or add your neovim as a package to your Home
-create an alias.
+Manager.
+I preffer to create an alias.

 ```bash
 nvim = "nix run ~/dev/neovim-nix --";
 ```

+{{ why(question="

-{{ why(question="What are the `--` at the end?", answer="A `--` signals the end of options and disables further option processing.
-Any arguments after the -- are treated as filenames and arguments.
-Basically, stuff after the double-dash will apply to `nvim` command and not to `nix run`.") }}
+What are the `--` at the end?", answer="

+A `--` signals the end of options and disables further option processing.
+Any
+arguments after the -- are treated as filenames and arguments.
+Basically, stuff
+after the double-dash will apply to `nvim` command and not to `nix run`.") }}

 I like to provide local path to the flake, so when I want to apply new changes I
 don't need always push to remote.
 It's good for testing.
 But you can also run